-“Getting married is the perfect time to take a fresh look at your entire financial picture, including your insurance needs,” says Doug Smith, senior vice president of the Personal Lines division at Erie Insurance.
+“Getting married is the perfect time to take a fresh look at your entire financial picture, including your insurance needs,” says Doug Smith, executive vice president, Sales and Products, at Erie Insurance.
 “It’s much better to plan before the wedding so there are no surprises later.”

 Here are five key insurance* questions to discuss with your spouse-to-be before taking a walk down the aisle:

 Chances are you spent a lot of time and money picking out rings you’ll love and wear every day.
-But according to asecurelife.com, one in 36 homes in the United States will be broken into this year, so it’s important to make sure you have the right insurance to cover your rings if they’re lost or stolen.
+But according to the Federal Bureau of Investigation, roughly 1.5 million burglaries occur annually in the United States—that’s more than 4,100 per day.
+It’s important to make sure you have the right insurance to cover your rings if they’re lost or stolen.

 Once you’re married, your spouse generally will be covered on your auto insurance policy and vice versa.
 This could mean opportunities for savings.

 Your strategy: Once you become a two-car home, you may be eligible for a multi-car discount.
 You should also consider bundling your car insurance with your homeowners and/or life insurance which can result in even more savings.
-Additionally, some insurance companies offer a lower rate for married couples, so talk to an ERIE Insurance agent.
+Additionally, some insurance companies offer a lower rate for married couples, so talk to a local Erie Insurance agent.

-Have you protected the things that make your house a home?
+- Have you protected the things that make your house (or apartment) a home?

-Are you planning to move into a new home after the honeymoon?
+Are you planning to move into a new place after the honeymoon?
 Whether or not your living situation changes, make sure your home and belongings are protected.

-You’ll also want to make sure your home insurance covers 100 percent of the cost to rebuild your home if needed.
+You’ll also want to make sure your homeowners insurance covers 100 percent of the cost to rebuild your home if needed.
 “Do your research,” says Smith.
 “Some insurance companies cap their coverage at a certain amount.
-That means you could find yourself substantially underinsured, even if you thought you were paying for so-called ‘replacement cost’ insurance.
-(With ErieSecure Home®, you don’t have to worry about that.)
+That means you could find yourself substantially underinsured, even if you thought you were paying for so-called ‘replacement cost’ insurance.”

 Your strategy: When you hire a contractor, request a certificate of insurance to confirm their liability and workers’ compensation coverages.
 Review the certificate and your homeowners policy.